-- What pharmaceuticals – including antibiotics - are found in surface water and at what concentrations.
+- Learn what pharmaceuticals, including antibiotics, are found in surface water and at what concentrations.

-- What pharmaceuticals and other contaminants have been detected in fish.
+- Identify pharmaceuticals and other contaminants that have been detected in fish.

-- What effects these chemicals may be having on fish and wildlife.
+- Describe the effects these chemicals may be having on fish and wildlife.

 Two Successful Veterinary Antibiotic Stewardship Initiatives